 On May 28, North Korea test-fired at least one Scud-type, short-range ballistic missile.
-Photographs released by North Korea confirm the missile to be a KN-17, a single-stage, liquid fueled Scud or No Dong variant.
+Photographs released by North Korea confirm the missile to be a KN-18, a single-stage, liquid fueled Scud variant.
 The missile was launched from near Wonsan Airfield in eastern North Korea, reached an altitude of 120 km, and flew approximately 450 km before landing in the Sea of Japan.
-The flight represents the fourth flight test of the KN-17, and the first success.
+North Korea first displayed the KN-18 at a military parade in April 2017.

 On the same day, North Korea test-fired its KN-06 air-defense missile and subsequently declared the system operational.
 DPRK leader Kim Jong Un reportedly ordered the system’s mass production and deployment throughout the country.